 The three Federal laws named above provide equity for persons with disabilities.
-Collectively, these laws ensure equitable access, free and appropriate education, reasonable accommodations, specialized instruction and related services, and due process, in accordance with the provisions of each law.
+Collectively, these laws ensure equitable access, free and appropriate education, reasonable accommodations, specialized instruction and related services, and due process by the provisions of each law.

-Students with disabilities are afforded protections under Federal law to ensure equitable access to all aspects of the educational experience.
-All provisions within this guide are applicable to students with disabilities.
+Under federal law, students with disabilities are afforded protections to ensure equitable access to all aspects of the educational experience.
+All provisions within this guide apply to students with disabilities.
 Administrators must strive to create an inclusive school environment by involving students with disabilities in all aspects of the educational experience to which their non-disabled peers have access.
-Additionally, it is the expectation that all schools have a peer mentoring group to further support students with disabilities.
+Additionally, all schools are expected to have a peer mentoring group to support students with disabilities further.